(Get free painting tips and plein air painting techniques sent straight to your inbox or on my social media.)

 What Are The Most Important Plein Air Painting Techniques?

-Note: The painting shown in this demonstration by Barry John Raybould won the top Artist’s Choice Award in the invitational Telluride Plein Air Painting Competition.
+The painting shown in the following demonstration by Barry John Raybould won the top Artist’s Choice Award in the invitational Telluride Plein Air Painting Competition.
 This competition was judged by all the top professional plein air painters who were participating in the event.

 Total Time: 3 hours